gpelouze/eis_pointing/README.md

   -h, --help            show this help message and exit -s STEPS_FILE, --steps-file STEPS_FILE
                         path to a yaml file containing the registration steps.
-  -c CORES, --cores CORES
+  --io IO               directory where output files are written, default: ./io -c CORES, --cores CORES
                         maximum number of cores used for parallelisation
 ~~~